Margaret Fuller Neighborhood House (MFNH)

 Margaret Fuller Neighborhood House (MFNH) has provided social services and community connection from the historic home it owns at 71 Cherry Street since 1902.

-Scenes from our '23 Winter Festival
+Scenes from the MFNH '23 Winter Festival

-MFNH’s administrative offices, community library, and computer lab are located in the historic home.
+Currently, MFNH’s administrative offices, community library, and computer lab are located in the historic home.
 The pantry has recently been re-located in the basement/garden level structure built adjacent to the historic home.
 16,000 individuals and families collect food from the pantry each year.

 MFNH has conducted repairs as needed to the house, but has not conducted any major renovations in the recent past.
 The house does not have air conditioning.
 Other systems may be near the end of their useful life.
 Additionally, the pantry addition and the offices in the house itself are not currently accessible to those with physical disabilities.